 Cauliflower Fritters with Garlic Dill Aioli - an easy, healthy cauliflower pancake recipe that works for breakfast, brunch, as a side dish, or afternoon snack.
 You're going to LOVE this new way to eat cauliflower!
+You can use riced cauliflower or grate a fresh cauliflower for these cauliflower fritters.

 Cauliflower pancakes